tacman/AdminLTEBundle-Demo/README.md

 # AdminLTE-Bundle Demo

-This repository contains an example Symfony 4 application for the [AdminLTE-Bundle](https://github.com/kevinpapst/AdminLTEBundle).
+This repository contains an example Symfony 4 and Symfony 5 application for the [AdminLTE-Bundle](https://github.com/kevinpapst/AdminLTEBundle).

 It serves as a living documentation for first time users and easier testing of theme features.